-Jurisdiction Program NSW All dwellings under management of a community housing organisation where: the tenancy management is commissioned by the NSW Family and Community Services Commissioning Division.
-This includes the following housing assistance types: Affordable Housing General Social Housing (mainstream long-term housing) Transitional housing (medium-term housing).
-This includes the following housing property sources: State owned and CHO managed dwellings (including stock transfers); Privately owned dwellings leased by the CHO attracting a state subsidy; Dwellings owned by the CHO where vested to the CHO by the state, acquired through leveraging those vested assets or are part of the National Rental Affordability Scheme dwellings Dwellings commissioned on a fee-for-service basis by NSW Family and Community Services using the Social and Affordable Housing Fund.
-Note : Assistance type and property source are independent of each other and numerou combinations of the two apply.
-Victoria Dwellings leased for the provision of community housing (head-leasing) provided the tenand management function is undertaken by a community provider Dwellings bought by the State Housing/Community Housing Authority but managed by community housing provider or local government 'Joint ventures' New dwellings constructed under the National Rental Affordability Scheme Dwellings used for the provision of community housing which the State Housing Authority has an interest in.
-Queensland Boarding House Program (Community Managed Studio Units) Community Rent Scheme Long Term Community Housing Program Affordable Housing Program Supportive Accommodation WA Current and previously registered Providers in all of the below programs (plus any ne program developed) Community Disability Housing Program Community Housing Program Joint Venture Program Local Government and Community Housing Program Lodging Houses Dwellings owned exclusively by the Department of Housing and head-leased to non-pro community agencies who provide property management and/or support services to the tenants Dwellings where the Department of Housing has an interest or exclusive ownership but th title is held by non-profit community agencies or local government and they provide proper management and/or support services to the tenants (Continued next pag
+Jurisdiction Program NSW All dwellings under management of a community housing organisation (CHO) where: • the tenancy management is commissioned by the NSW Department of Community and Justice (DCJ) Commissioning Division.
+This includes the following housing assistance types: · Affordable Housing General Social Housing (mainstream long-term housing) · Transitional housing (medium-term housing).
+This includes the following housing property sources: State owned and CHO managed dwellings (including stock transfers); Privately owned dwellings leased by the CHO attracting a state subsidy; Dwellings owned by the CHO where vested to the CHO by the state, acquired through leveraging those vested assets or are part of the National Rental Affordability Scheme • Dwellings commissioned on a fee-for-service basis by NSW DCJ using the Social and Affordable Housing Fund.
+Note: Assistance type and property source are independent of each other and numerous combinations of the two apply.
+Victoria Dwellings leased for the provision of community housing (head-leasing) provided the tenancy management function is undertaken by a community provider Dwellings bought by the State Housing/Community Housing Authority but managed by a community housing provider or local government Joint ventures New dwellings constructed under the National Rental Affordability Scheme Dwellings used for the provision of community housing which the State Housing Authority has an interest in.
+Boarding House Program (Community Managed Studio Units) Queensland Community Rent Scheme Long Term Community Housing Program Affordable Housing Program Supportive Accommodation WA Current and previously registered providers in all of the below programs (plus any new program developed) Community Disability Housing Program Community Housing Program Indigenous Urban Community Housing Joint Venture Program Lease For Life Local Government and Community Housing Program Lodging House Program Public Housing Leasing Program